ngrok/ngrok-docs/docs/integrations/amazonsns/webhooks.md

 This guide covers how to use ngrok to integrate your localhost app with Amazon SNS by using Webhooks.
-Amazon SNS webhooks can be used to notify an external application whenever specific events occur in your Amazon SNS account.
+Amazon SNS webhooks can be used to notify an external application whenever a message is published to a topic.

 By integrating ngrok with Amazon SNS, you can:

 - **Develop and test Amazon SNS webhooks locally**, eliminating the time in deploying your development code to a public environment and setting it up in HTTPS.
 - **Inspect and troubleshoot requests from Amazon SNS** in real-time via the inspection UI and API.
-- **Modify and Replay Amazon SNS Webhook requests** with a single click and without spending time reproducing events manually in your Amazon SNS account.
+- **Modify and Replay Amazon SNS Webhook requests** with a single click and without spending time reproducing notifications manually in your Amazon SNS topic.
 - **Secure your app with Amazon SNS validation provided by ngrok**.
 Invalid requests are blocked by ngrok before reaching your app.